roymartinezblanco/AWS-Email-Webhook/README.md

 ![](Documentation/lambda.png) **Lambda**

-This is where most of the work goes, but for now, just create a function ([update IAM policy](Policies/s3.policy.json)), and below we have a section on the script itself.
+This is where most of the work is done.
+Below we have a section on the script itself but for now, just create a function ([update IAM policy](Policies/s3.policy.json)).

 Apart from that access needed there aren't many changes around the function (excluding the code).
 The only thing that was added was 2 test cases that are based on the `SES` Example:
 * [Human](Examples/Human.Testemail.json)
 * [Automated](Examples/Human.Testemail.json)

-If you compare them to the "Official" `SES` example the only change the have is the return paths that are used later in the code.
+If you compare them to the "Official" `SES` example the only change they have is the return paths that are used later in the code.

 ```"returnPath": "automated@example.com"```